jessehattabaugh/holygrail/README.md

 * changes to webpack.config don't take effect until restart (maybe unavoidable)
 * no CSS handling
 * old build products are never cleaned out
-* express server might be missing some headers for secuirty maybe use https://www.npmjs.com/package/helmet
+* express server might be missing some headers for security maybe use https://www.npmjs.com/package/helmet
 * chunk filenames don't change between builds so they may get cached, should append hash of the file to the name so that they change when the chunk contents change
 * there is no favicon
 * babel doesn't cache it's output, setting cacheDirectory could speed this up